 Old age and wear and tear can affect water heaters, which may cause them to leak.
 If your water heater has been in use for over ten years, it is recommended you replace the unit before any severe damage occurs.
 Water heater leaks in the internal shell are difficult to spot, but occur because of age and deterioration in most cases.
 These are usually easy fixes but should still be addressed immediately so as not to cause further problems in your home’s plumbing system later on.

-If your water heater is leaking, not getting hot enough, or making a lot of noise, it’s time to call a plumber to get water heater repair near you.
-At Benjamin Plumbing, we have over 60 years of experience fixing these problems and can help quickly get your water heater back on track!
+If your water heater is leaking, not getting hot enough, or making a lot of noise, it’s time to contact Benjamin Plumbing.
+We have over 60 years of experience providing water heater repair and installation can help you quickly get your water heater back on track!